jesseditson/cluster-danzig/README.md

 Cluster-danzig just adds events to the cluster server's parent process, listening for events that would normally cause the workers to become orphans.

-If it hears one of these events (for instance, [uncaughtException]("http://nodejs.org/docs/v0.4.12/api/process.html#event_uncaughtException_" "uncaughtException")), it will send the a SIGKILL (or the same signal that killed the parent process, SIGTERM, for instance) to all the workers, basically making sure that the server is doing what you expect.
+If it hears one of these events (for instance, [uncaughtException]("http://nodejs.org/docs/v0.4.12/api/process.html#event_uncaughtException_" "uncaughtException")), it will send the a SIGTERM to all the workers, basically making sure that the server is doing what you expect.

 # Usage